filipherle/Ducky-scripts/README.md

 # Ducky-scripts

 #### A collection of ducky scripts personally tested by me
-For more check out Quack!
+For more Rubber ducky stuff check out Quack!
 Many more coming soon!
 If you have any to contribute to the list, contact me below!
+All of these have been tested on Windows 10 and 7.

 ### Issues/Contact